 Learn how to get started painting outside with Gina Farncombe an artist from Matterdale.
 If you’re already skilled then just bring along your wares and join in the fun.

-Windermere school, activity TBD.
+Windermere school are doing a cellidhr, some pop up poetry and a litter collection with recycled litter art.
 A great opportunity to involve the next generation in using the incredible landscape of the Lakeland fells whilst highlighting the importance of sustainability and conservation of this amazing environment.